ConservationDecisionsLab/PTM_analysis/README.md

   + calculate the average performance (probability of persistence) under the Baseline scenario (Aggregated_Baseline.csv)
   + calculate benefit of each strategy, _Benefit = Strategy performance - Baseline performance_, and average the benefit across experts (Aggregated_Benefits.csv)
   + calculate the average performance (probability of persistence) under each strategy = _Aggregated_Benefits + Aggregated_Baseline_ (Aggregated_Performance.csv)

+### getNewCombos.R
+* derives new 'All Strategies' S22 estimates from aggregated estimates (applicable to SJR PTM project only)

 ### getBenefitMatrix.R
 * uses Aggregated_Baseline.csv and Aggregated_Benefits.csv, and a table of strategy Cost and Feasibility to